 The CNY Diaper Bank is a 501(c)(3) organization founded in 2016 by a small group of dedicated moms with diverse backgrounds who share a common cause.
 Central New York Diaper Bank Inc. is a member of the National Diaper Bank Network.

 Michela Hugo is a former elementary school teacher and now full-time mom to three children.
 She first became aware of diaper need at the national level and decided to look at how the issue was being dealt with locally.
 After surveying local human service organizations, she found that there was tremendous need and that none of the existing agencies were able to effectively deal with it due to lack of resources.
-She decided to start a diaper bank and recruited a few like-minded moms to help.
-Michela has served on parent boards and volunteers often at her children's schools.
+She decided to start a diaper bank in 2016 and recruited a few like-minded moms to help.
+Michela has served on parent boards and has volunteered often at her children's schools.
+She is the President of the board and has her hand in every part of the organization but currently focuses on new partnerships, managing growth and the systems around inventory and delivery.